ep2lab/fumagno/README.md

 at the initial plane of the magnetic lines of interest.
 The function `x0y0_direct`is used to compute the remaining arrays.
 3. Create the a `fluid_plasma` object and the initial condition functions for the potential, velocities and densities in the inital plane.
 4. Use `flow_solver` to compute the solution of the plasma properties.
-The solver contains the following:
    *A function `library` that computes an interpolation library for a random vector of plasma densities *A function `interpolation` that finds the solution for each magnetic line by interpolation *The solution is postprocessed in order to impose the conditions at the throat